brooklynrail/brooklynrail-platform/content/events/2021/07/senga-negudi-and-amanda-sroka-with-jason-rosenfeld.md

 ---
-title: Senga Negudi and Amanda Sroka with Jason Rosenfeld
+title: Senga Nengudi and Amanda Sroka with Jason Rosenfeld
-summary: Artist Senga Negudi and curator Amanda Sroka join Rail Editor-at-Large Jason Rosenfeld for a conversation.
+summary: Artist Senga Nengudi and curator Amanda Sroka join Rail Editor-at-Large Jason Rosenfeld for a conversation.
 We conclude with a poetry reading.
 people:
   - person: senga-negudi